Yohann76/blog-tidal-song/README.md

 - Need script ansible for deploy project with docker on VPS (docker...)
 - Github action for deploy (with ansible?)

+# Hosting:

+- Github Action + NDD (not good idea because routing SEO is hard, github page is for a simple application)
+- VPS Baremetal + NDD -> Good idea

 # Deploy